 The Board of Directors currently has 12 positions.
-Due to the retirement of Will M.Caldwell in accordance with the Company's term limitation and retirement policy for directors and assuming the election by the shareholders of the four persons standing for election as directors on January 25, 1996, the Board will have 11 members after the Annual Meeting.
+Due to the retirement of one director and assuming the election by the shareholders of the four persons standing for election as directors on January 25, 1996, the Board will have 11 members after the Annual Meeting.
 The Board is divided into three classes, with each director normally elected to serve for a three-year term and one full class of directors to be elected at each Annual Meeting.